josephg/ShareJS/test/README.md

 This directory contains the unit tests for sharejs.
-They are written with nodeunit.
+They are written with mocha.

 Run them all with:

-    % cake test
+    % make test

 from the root directory of the repository.

 Run just one test with:

-    % nodeunit testFoo.coffee
+    % mocha test/testFoo.coffee